waleed-durrani/LlamaIndex-with-llms-for-AI-apps/README.md

-# LlamaIndex-with-llms-for-AI-apps
+# AI apps with LlamaIndex & llms
+---

-Hands On with LlamaIndex, VectorStores, and LLMs (OpenAI/PaLM/Open LLMs)
+Hands-On with LlamaIndex, VectorStores, and LLMs (OpenAI GPT-3.5,GPT-3.5, PaLM, and more).